Anthony Johnson (fighter): Ultimate Fighting Championship

-Since he had taken very little damage during his fight with Yoshida, Johnson made a quick turnaround and faced Josh Koscheck on November 21, 2009, at UFC 106.
+After his fight with Yoshida, Johnson made a quick turnaround and faced Josh Koscheck on November 21, 2009, at UFC 106.
 Both Johnson and Koscheck were awarded Fight of the Night honors for the contest, which saw Koscheck win via rear naked choke.

 Johnson was expected to face John Howard on March 21, 2010, at UFC LIVE: Vera vs. Jones, but had to pull out due to suffering a knee injury in training.

-Because of the knee injury, Johnson considered a move to the middleweight division of the UFC.
+After his knee injury, Johnson considered a move to the middleweight division of the UFC.

-Johnson indicated on the June 4, 2010, episode of Inside MMA that he must typically lose 55 pounds to make 170.
-Despite this, Johnson said that although he may take a fight at 185, he does not plan to remain there and intends to stay at 170.
+Johnson indicated on the June 4, 2010, episode of Inside MMA that he typically had to lose 55 pounds to make 170.
+Despite this, Johnson said that although he might have taken a fight at 185, he did not plan to remain there and intended to stay at 170.

 Johnson returned to the octagon in early 2011.
 He faced Dan Hardy on March 26, 2011, at UFC Fight Night 24.
 Johnson used superior wrestling and controlled Hardy to a unanimous decision victory, dropping him with a left head kick in the first round.

 Johnson was expected to face Nate Marquardt in what would have been his first main event on June 26, 2011, at UFC on Versus 4 but was forced out of the bout with an injury and replaced by Rick Story.

 Johnson went on to face Charlie Brenneman at UFC on Versus 6.
 He won the fight via first-round KO, earning Knockout of the Night honors.

 For his next fight, Johnson attempted to move up to middleweight to face Vitor Belfort on January 14, 2012, at UFC 142.
 Leading up to the UFC 142 weigh-ins, doctors advised Johnson to terminate his weight cut and rehydrate.
 Johnson came in at 197 lb, 11 pounds over the middleweight division limit.
 The fight remained scheduled under the stipulation that Johnson would not weigh over 205 lb on fight day and would forfeit 20% of his purse to Belfort.
 On fight day, Johnson officially weighed in at 204.2 lb, and Belfort won via first round submission.
 Following the loss, Johnson was released from the promotion for disciplinary reasons due to missing weight yet again.